Corporations and the Common Good: How Should Businesses Respond to Social Issues?

 This program addresses the Ethics and Accountability in the 21st Century Nonprofit Board, focusing on the stewardship of the organization in ensuring ethical behavior and providing sound fiscal oversight.
 It is perfect for new board members or experienced board leaders wanting to brush up on new approaches.

-Our Spring 2020 series was offered virtually, to comply with social distancing guidelines in effect at this time.
-Please check back for updated information on our Spring 2021 series.
+Our Spring 2021 series will be offered virtually, to comply with social distancing guidelines in effect at this time.

 - Session 1: Skillful, Ethical Governance: Core to Your Board’s Success